China looks to tap digital 'silver dollar'

-CHENGDU (AFP) - Mr Li Changming just bought a new Huawei smartphone and the 70-year-old retiree is still a bit puzzled by a high-tech device that China policymakers hope will help unlock spending by millions of older Chinese.
+CHENGDU • Retiree Li Changming just bought a new Huawei smartphone, but the 70-year-old is still a bit puzzled by a high-tech device that China's policymakers hope will help unlock spending by millions of older Chinese.

-Undeterred, he's enrolled in a training session - sort of a "mobile phones 101" - that is part of China's plans to help its legions of pensioners keep up in a fast-developing digital economy.
+Undeterred, he has enrolled in a training session - sort of a "Mobile Phones 101" course - that is part of China's plans to help its legions of pensioners keep up in a fast-developing digital economy.

-Demonstrating how to shut down background apps, the teacher tried to use terms the greying students could grasp.
+Demonstrating how to shut down background apps, the teacher tried to use terms that the elderly students could grasp.

-"It's like the room has become too crowded, and you need to clean it up," he said.

 China is pushing a years-long effort to boost domestic consumption to bring balance to an economy traditionally over-reliant on manufacturing and government investment.